Sara-Hamilton/ToDoApi/README.md

 # Description
 This to do list API was built following the tutorial at https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-2.1#get-to-do-items

+Swagger and the Swagger UI were added by following the tutorial at https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-2.1&tabs=visual-studio%2Cvisual-studio-xml

 ## Functionality
-This is a basic To Do List with CRUD functionaloity that can be accessed and viewed as an API or as a web app.
+This is a basic To Do List with CRUD functionality that can be accessed and viewed as an API or as a web app.
 The app can only be run and viewed locally.
 The intent is to deploy the API using Azure in the future so that it can be accessed by anyone.

 ### Model
 * ToDoItem